IDNI/TML/README.md

 Each iteration is written as update conditions, of the form "if the current state satisfies ... then update the state to be ...".
 By "state" (or sometimes "stage") we refer to the relational structure evolving with each iteration.

+*This "update-based" presentation of PFP/Datalog semantics is taken from [2].*

 ## Example: Transitive Closure